Health and Travel Alert: Update on Travel and COVID-19 Testing Requirements

 U.S. citizens in Papua New Guinea are advised of the following updates regarding COVID-19 emergency measures, domestic and international travel, and COVID-19 testing requirements.

 - On May 27, 2021, the Office of the Controller issued an amendment to Measure 3 regarding domestic travel, originally issued May 13, 2021.
 The amendment eliminates the requirement to obtain a COVID-19 test for the purpose of domestic air travel.
-The May 13 Measures and the May 27 amendment may be found here and here, respectively.
+The May 13 Measures and the May 27 amendment may be found here

 - On June 1, 2021, Air Niugini issued a media release advising customers that the PCR tests it conducts, in partnership with International SOS, immediately prior to check-in are sufficient for purposes of outbound international travel on its routes and that customers do not need to obtain their own PCR test within 72 hours of their scheduled departure.